Website: https://www.dcmdraper.com

 Bio

 Dana Draper is an author, editor, and high school English teacher living in the Chicagoland suburbs.
 She has loved stories since she was old enough to read, and stories with any amount of magic hold a special place in her heart.
-Specifically, she values fantastical stories featuring queer and Asian representation that also explores the complexities of mental health.
-All of her fiction work is represented by Root Literary Agency, and Upper YA/A Fantasy is her preferred genre to write.
+Specifically, she values fantastical stories featuring queer and Asian representation that also explore the complexities of mental health and generational trauma.
+Her Adult Fantasy and all other fiction work is currently represented by Root Literary Agency.

-In 2023, she graduated with her MA in English and Creative Writing, and through her graduate coursework, she discovered her love for working with other authors as a developmental editor.
-She’s a member of the EFA and has worked as a freelance editor at Query Buddy Editorial for over three years, and she hopes to pursue that, along with writing, full-time one day.
-In her spare time, you’ll find Dana cozied up in her home office writing or curled up on the couch rewatching Bridgerton or Game of Thrones.
+In 2023, Dana graduated with her MA in English and Fiction Writing, and through her graduate coursework, she discovered her love for working with other authors as a developmental editor.
+She’s a member of the EFA and has worked as a freelance editor at Query Buddy Editorial for over four years, and she hopes to pursue that, along with writing, full-time one day.
+In her spare time, you’ll find Dana cozied up in her home office avidly reading, writing, or curled up on the couch rewatching Bridgerton or Game of Thrones.

 Pronouns: She/Her